THEMaxNorman/Ididntseeshit/README.md

 <table>
 <tr>
 <td>
  A hard part about live streaming at protests is not capturing protesters faces, as the fbi and police will watch livestreams.
-IDidnt see shit blocs out faces in real-time.
-This allows you to keep protesters anonymous-ish while recording live.
+I didnt see shit blocs out faces in real-time.
+This allows you to keep protesters anonymous-ish while live streaming.
 </td>
 </tr>
 </table>